LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

       tags: [ Collaboration ]
       summary: "Persist a Chat Message"
       description: |
-        Saves a new chat message to the database.
-This endpoint is called by the NestJS service.
+        Saves a new chat message to a patient's discussion thread.
+Called by the NestJS service.
       parameters:
-        - name: handoverId
+        - name: patientId
           in: path
           required: true
           schema: { type: string, format: uuid }